 Every year we had a training trip where we went to Colorado Springs and swam at altitude for a couple of weeks to get some really hard training after Christmas.
 In January 2020, I came back from that trip and felt really excited about where my training was.
-It was just about six months from the Olympic trials and everyone knows that 2020 did not play out as planned…but it was particularly surprising to me how it played out for me.
+It was just about six months from the Olympic trials and everyone knows that 2020 did not play out as planned, but it was particularly surprising how it played out for me.

 When we got back from that training trip, I was in my normal routine––work out in the morning in the pool for a couple of hours, come home and make breakfast, take a nap, and do it all over again in the afternoon.
 I woke up from my nap one day, stood up out of bed, and went unconscious.

 During that time, I was totally disabled and my mom was taking care of me full-time.
-My dad was really sick with Covid-19 for a couple of months so we had to stay away from him and it was really really challenging.
+My dad was really sick with Covid-19 for a couple of months so we had to stay away from him and it was challenging.
 What I really needed was physical and emotional rest.
 The moment I decided to step away from swimming I experienced the most healing.
-At that time, I also met my current partner who encouraged me to invest in the interest that I had in healthcare.
-[Mt partner] asked me, “have you ever considered going to medical school?”
-He encouraged me to give it some extra thought and the physician I was working with totally inspired me with the way that he worked with patients that are diagnosed with chronic conditions that don't have a cure.
-I figured you know what, after going through [a diagnosis] myself, I feel the responsibility to contribute positively to this community.
+At that time, I also met my current partner who encouraged me to invest in my healthcare interest.
+[My partner] asked me, “have you ever considered going to medical school?”
+He encouraged me to give it some extra thought.
+The physician I was working with also inspired me by how he worked with patients that are diagnosed with chronic conditions that don't have a cure.
+I figured after going through [a diagnosis] myself, I feel the responsibility to contribute positively to this community.

 Wow!
 What a story.
 I mean, from being an athlete and growing up with that discipline to uncovering and listening to your body and realizing something was off, advocating for yourself to find a diagnosis, to now being in medical school––I mean, what an example you are for a lot of people.
 For women too, which is exactly why we wanted to interview you for Women's History Month.

 Absolutely!
-I think that my experience as a student-athlete set me up for success in medical school and hopefully into the future as a physician when I actually start to work.
-From, you know, very very early on in my swimming career, there was a huge emphasis on taking care of yourself in order to recover and be able to work hard day after day.
+I think that my experience as a student-athlete set me up for success in medical school and hopefully into the future when I start practicing as a physician.
+From very early on in my swimming career, there was a huge emphasis on taking care of yourself in order to recover and be able to work hard day after day.

 I think that throughout my career and particularly when I was sick, I was able to focus on finding the things that were restorative for me; people in nursing and medicine and all different healthcare careers emphasize taking care of others while oftentimes finding themselves to be the last priority.
 I've really tried to balance learning how to take care of myself to maximize the amount of help I'm able to provide.
 And I think my experience in athletics definitely helped me be able to establish some routines that I consider now non-negotiable.
 I obviously had a very high line of activity and I know that as a physician or nurse or anyone on their feet constantly it does build up a lot of endurance.

 I think support is definitely an underlying theme for a lot of people.
 I mean, that's part of our mission at Gales––supporting frontline workers.
 Mental health for a doctor, nurse, frontline worker, health care worker, etcetera is so important.
 It’s difficult at times because like you said, frontline workers tend to do the helping.
 I'm sure you needed immense support too with figuring out your invisible illness.
-So, I want to talk about that a little bit and how you have either balanced your illness in medical school currently, what you're doing for other people and maybe for anybody who's listening who does have an invisible illness, what you would tell them if they are going through a diagnosis themselves?
+So, I want to talk about that a little bit and how you are balancing your illness in medical school, what you're doing for other people, and maybe for anybody who's listening who does have an invisible illness, what you would tell them if they are going through a diagnosis themselves?

 Want to read Ella's answer?
 Click here for part 2 of the interview.